scatauk/website/content/english/blog/2023/sta-las-vegas.md

 categories: ["Reports"]
 author: "James Selby"
 tags: ["STA", "Conference"]
+Summary: "James Selby reports on his experience of the SCATA-STA Speaker Exchange Programme."
 draft: false
 ---

-_James Selby reports on his experience of the SCATA-STA Speaker Exchange Programme._

 #### STA Annual Congress

 In January, as part of a speaker exchange program between SCATA and the Society